Lorien S. Jordan, Ph.D., LMFT

 Qualitative Methodologist, Scholar Activist, Critical- Cultural Theorist

-Lorien (she; her) is an assistant professor in Educational Statistics and Research Methods (Qualitative Methodology) at the University of Arkansas (August 2020).
+Lorien (she; her) is an assistant professor in Educational Measurement and Research (Qualitative Inquiry) at the University of South Florida.

 Lorien’s research has been fully-funded by a Fulbright award, awarded AAMFT’s 2019 Dissertation Award, AAMFT’s Cutting-Edge Research designation, NCFR’s Feldman Outstanding Research Proposal in Family Policy, and supported by the University of Georgia’s Innovative and Interdisciplinary Research grant.

 Lorien has served in multiple leadership positions, including her appointment by the Governor to serve on The Georgia Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapist, the licensing board for Georgia under the Secretary of State.
-She currently serves as the Secretary/Treasurer (2022-2023), for AERA’s, Professors of Educational Research SIG, and on the Book Awards Committee (2021 - 2024), for AERA’s Qualitative Research SIG.
-Lorien is on the editorial board for The Qualitative Report, The Journal of Critical Theory and Praxis, and Cultural Diversity & Ethnic Minority Psychology (to begin in 2023).
+She served as the Secretary/Treasurer (2022-2023), for AERA’s, Professors of Educational Research SIG, and on the Book Awards Committee (2021 - 2024), for AERA’s Qualitative Research SIG.
+Lorien is on the editorial board for The Qualitative Report, The Journal of Critical Theory and Praxis, and Cultural Diversity & Ethnic Minority Psychology.

 In 2018, Lorien received the Doctor of Philosophy degree in Human Development and Family Science with a specialization in Interdisciplinary Qualitative Research from the University of Georgia.
-Before joining the University of Arkansas, Lorien taught at Mercer University in the School of Medicine.
+Before joining the University of South Florida, Lorien was an assistant professor at the University of Arkansas, in the Educational Statistics and Research Methods program.

 Critical theory and methodologies